bsv/MICSECS-2018/call.md

 ---
 # Call For Papers

-The Majorov International Conference on Software Engineering and Computer Systems (**MICSECS 2019**) is an international event dedicated to discussing research results and directions in the areas related to Software and Hardware Engeneering, Networks, Cyper-Physical Systems, Computer Security,  Multimedia technologies and AR/VR/MR technologies.
+The Majorov International Conference on Software Engineering and Computer Systems (**MICSECS 2019**) is an international event dedicated to discussing research results and directions in the areas related to Software and Hardware Engineering, Networks, Cyber-Physical Systems, Computer Security,  Multimedia technologies and AR/VR/MR technologies.

 The conference gives a possibility to under- and post-graduate students to exchange their experience and results in perspective areas of research and development of Computer Systems.